-The Lake Central School Corporation will provide and promote the National School Lunch and Breakfast Programs to ensure that all students have access to healthy foods to support healthier choices and promote
+The Lake Central School Corporation will provide and promote the National School Lunch and Breakfast Programs to ensure that all students have access to healthy foods to support healthier choices and promote optimal learning.

-- 1. Meals served through the National School Lunch and Breakfast Programs will:

-- Be appealing and appetizing to children; Meet, at minimum, the nutrition requirements established by the USDA for federally funded programs; - Contain 0 percent trans fats; - · Offer a variety of fruits and vegetables;

-- .
-100% of the grains offered are whole grain-rich - 2.
+- A. School Meal Content - 1.
+Meals served through the National School Lunch and Breakfast Programs will: - Be appealing and appetizing to children; - Meet, at minimum, the nutrition requirements established by the USDA for federally funded programs; - Contain 0 percent trans fats; - Offer a variety of fruits and vegetables; - 100% of the grains offered are whole grain-rich - 2.
 All cooked foods will be baked or steamed.
-Proper procurement procedures and preparation methods will be used to decrease excess fat, calorie and sodium levels in food.
+Proper procurement procedures and preparation methods will be used to decrease excess fat, calorie and sodium levels in food. - 3.
+Schools are encouraged to purchase or obtain fresh fruits and vegetables from local farmers when practical.